 ECHO POINT BOOKS & MEDIA is a quiet but growing presence in the book business.
-With $12 million in annual sales, we are one of the largest online booksellers in the country; we publish more than 500 of our own titles, offer alternative editions of other publishers’ titles, and we are now focused on growing our audiobook publishing.
-Although relatively new to audiobook publishing (our first audio book was published in 2013), Echo Point is leveraging its experience, insights, and marketing opportunities gained from selling over 1.5 million books online to give the books we publish a competitive edge.
-Learn more about EPBM⟶
+With almost $12 million in annual sales, we are one of the largest online booksellers in the country; we publish more than 500 of our own titles, offer alternative editions of other publishers’ titles, and have been publishing audiobooks since 2013.
+We are now focused on substantially growing our audio publishing division by leveraging our marketing opportunities, experience, and insight learned from selling roughly 2 million books online to benefit our publishing partners and authors Learn more about EPBM⟶

 We Have Adapted Publishers We Partner With

 Echo Point Has Licensed Books Published by the Following Publishers:

 Simon & Schuster, Basic Books, MIT Press, Columbia University Press, University of California Press, Chicago Review Press, W. W. Norton & Company, Guilford Press, Skyhorse Publishing

 We are experienced publishers with more than 500 of our own titles in print.

 Since 2008, we have paid over $20 million to publishing partners, agents, and authors.